Mourning the Loss of Shining Star Valerie Harper

 Harper said she was grateful to have Cacciotti by her side as she fought her illness.

 She was also thankful for her career in acting and dancing.
 She even appeared on DANCING WITH THE STARS.

 In 2014, Valerie also guest-starred on the first two episodes of Hallmark’s inspirational SIGNED, SEALED, DELIVERED, created by Martha Williamson of TOUCHED BY AN ANGEL.
 Harper said, “What I love about Martha … She’s highly spiritual…as a Christian, (she has) a wonderful deep (faith) — but never finger-wagging, never using it as a way to put others down…”

 At the time of filming, Harper’s cancer remained contained.
 She credited this to the prayers and good wishes of her friends and fans, along with the good work of her doctor and medical caregivers.
 After her diagnoses, she remained active and was also seen in the UP TV movie THE TOWN THAT CAME A COURTIN.

 Harper’s career spanned nearly seven decades in TV, film and theater.
 She was nominated for eight Emmys and won four.
 She was nominated for six Golden Globes and won one.
 She was also nominated for a best actress Tony in 2010 for her role in the play “Looped”.

 After publicly sharing her cancer diagnosis, Harper continued working on TV and stage well into her 70s.
 She was a positive inspiration until the end.

 Editor’s Note: Diane Howard, Ph.D.
 (Performance Studies)Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!